rotem2022/user-management-system/README.md

 - Data is stored in-memory and will be lost when the server restarts
 - Authentication is session-based (no persistent login)
 - No logout functionality (as per requirements)
+- Environment variables are included in the repository for learning purposes (not recommended for production)